AI Exam

 - Consider in patients with snoring, daytime somnolence, or obesity—helps identify obstructive sleep apnoea, which is frequently comorbid.

-Advanced Lipid and Inflammatory Markers (optional based on risk profile):
+Advanced Lipid and Inflammatory Markers

 - Lipoprotein(a)